A Kafka client that publishes records to the Kafka cluster.

 Parameters: timeout (float, optional) – timeout in seconds to wait for completion.
 Raises:

 KafkaTimeoutError– failure to flush buffered records within the provided timeout

-Warning: this is an unstable interface.
-It may change in future releases without warning
+This is an unstable interface.
+It may change in future releases without warning.

 Returns set of all known partitions for the topic.